rszcc/rszcc.github.io/_pages/cv.md

 Research Interests
 ======
-- Land use and land cover mapping under multi-source remote sensing
+- Land use and land cover change (water, wetlands, agriculture, forest, and urban)
-- Impacts of climate change and extreme events on land surface dynamics
+- Impacts of climate change, extreme events, and human activities on land surface dynamics
 - GeoAI

 Honors and Awards